VishweshS/Classifying-Images/README.md

 Abstract of the project:
 <br>
 To construct a classifier to map a given grayscale image to the type of clothing it depicts using the FashionMNIST-6 dataset.
-FashionMNIST-6 is a custom subset of FashionMNIST<sup>1</sup> dataset.
+FashionMNIST-6 is a custom subset of the FashionMNIST<sup>1</sup> dataset.
 Each image is 28x28 pixels, showing the silhouette of an item of clothing.
 There are 6 possible classes.
 The possible classes are dress, pullover, top, trouser, sandal, and sneaker.

 <br>